JIC-CSB/jicbioimage/docs/source/working_with_images.rst

     >>> import os.path
     >>> fpath = os.path.join("source", fpath)

-This can be achieved using the :func:`jicbioimage.core.image.Image.from_file` class method.
+This can be achieved using the :meth:`jicbioimage.core.image.Image.from_file` class method.

 .. code-block:: python